fred-saccoccio/advent-of-code/README.md

 # advent-of-code
 ## Description
 My programs to solve the various editions of the Advent Of Code : some are in python and some are in C++.
+The choice for the used programming language depends on what I have at hand when I solve the problem and/or the one that feels more "convenient" for the job.
 ## Disclaimer
 You are free to reuse any of the source codes in this repo but I'm not responsible for any consequences of this usage.
 The sample codes on this repo is provided ''as is'' and without any express or implied warranties,